m4olivei/woocommerce-attribute-pricing/README.md

 ## Credits

 Built by the fine people at Peapod Studios (http://peapod.ca).
-Sponsored by The Fairtrade Jewllery Company (http://ftjco.com).
+Sponsored by The Fairtrade Jewellery Company (http://ftjco.com).